Doubts about disposable gloves

 Disposable food gloves

-Our polyethylene gloves are very thin, practical, transparent and of high quality with a very soft touch.
+Our polyethylene gloves are very thin, practical and of high quality with a very soft touch.
 These characteristics make them perfect for food handling.

 If you have any doubts, please contact the Reysan team, we will advise you in your online purchase so that you can choose the one that best suits your needs.